Omega0x013/focus-point-docs/docs/source/func.rst

    </div>
    `

-This template defines the structure of a timetable event entry.
+This template defines the structure of a timetable event entry

 Structure
 **********